 Staff Participation in General Social Media:

-The following guidelines are intended to help staff understand when they can and cannot use their affiliation with Vanguard and their professional role in general social media exchanges.
-You may identify your professional role at Vanguard, your work location and general descriptions of the corporation or any of its affiliate organizations, in the same manner as if you were including these in your professional resume.
-However, if you identify Vanguard as your employer, you must include a disclaimer making clear that any opinions you express are your own.
-For example, if you identify yourself on Facebook as an employee of Vanguard, use a disclaimer such as “My opinions and the views expressed on this site are my own and do not reflect the views of Vanguard.”
+The following guidelines are intended to help staff understand when they can and cannot use their affiliation with Abrazo and their professional role in general social media exchanges.
+You may identify your professional role at Abrazo, your work location and general descriptions of the corporation or any of its affiliate organizations, in the same manner as if you were including these in your professional resume.
+However, if you identify Abrazo as your employer, you must include a disclaimer making clear that any opinions you express are your own.
+For example, if you identify yourself on Facebook as an employee of Abrazo, use a disclaimer such as “My opinions and the views expressed on this site are my own and do not reflect the views of Abrazo.”

 As described above, there are important limitations that any participant in professional social networks must be aware of and responsible for.
 These limitations are described in this policy and outlined below under the heading “Prohibited Subjects/Actions on Social Media.”